machal/cssmine-content/nastroje-browserstack.md

-Alternative Browser testing: Browserstack & Co.
+Alternative Browser Testing: Browserstack & Co.
 ===============================================

 When it comes to rendering CSS code, there are not many differences among modern